 All Local SMSs have either failed to respond or responded with an error to the M-DELETE request.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV1 to active.
+NPAC SMS sets the subscriptionVersionStatus of SV1 to active.

-NPAC SMS responds to the M-SET.
+NPAC SMS sets the subscriptionVersionStatus of SV2 to failed.
+It also sets the subscriptionFailedSP-List.

-The NPAC SMS sends to the current/new service provider SOA of SV1, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to active on SV1.
+The NPAC SMS sends to the current/new service provider SOA of SV1 (old service provider SOA of SV2), depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to active on SV1.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to failed.
-It also sets the subscriptionFailed-SP-List.

-NPAC SMS responds to the M-SET.